jesse-rr/jesse-rr/README.md

-<span style="font-size:50.0em;">Hello 👋, I am Jesse</span>
+# Hello 👋, I am Jesse

+🎓 About me:

-jesse-rr@github:~$ echo "Currently only a student in search of knownledge for several programming branchs"
+jesse-rr@github:~$ echo "Currently only a student in search of knownledge for several programming branchs

 💻 Technologies & Tools